photo by Bernie DeChant

 Arthur Zankel Music Center

-Bernice Johnson Reagon, scholar, singer/song leader, and activist for over half a century, has been a profound contributor to African American and American culture.
-Born in southwest Georgia, her singing style and traditional repertoire are grounded in her experiences in church, school, and political activism.
+Scholar, singer/song leader and activist for over half a century, Bernice Reagon has been a profound contributor to African-American and American culture.
+Born in southwest Georgia, her singing style and traditional repertoire are grounded in her experiences in church, school and political activism.
 As a composer, she has created a narrative of her social and political activism through her songs and larger compositions.
-She performed as a member of the SNCC Freedom Singers during the sixties, she founded an all women acapella ensemble, The Harambee Singers, during the Black Cultural Movement.
-She founded and led the internationally acclaimed Sweet Honey In The Rock for thirty years until retirement.
+She performed as a member of the SNCC Freedom Singers during the '60s and founded an all-woman a capella ensemble, the Harambee Singers, during the Black Cultural Movement.
+She founded and led the internationally acclaimed Sweet Honey in the Rock for 30 years until retirement.

-In addition to their live concert performance during the McCormack Residency at Skidmore, Dr. Bernice Johnson Reagon and Toshi Reagon will visit seven classes in American Studies, Music, and Sociology, lead a Masterclass with advanced Music students, and offer special event collaborations with students and faculty across disciplines and Majors.
+In addition to their live concert performance during the McCormack Residency at Skidmore, Bernice Johnson Reagon and Toshi Reagon will visit seven classes in American studies, music and sociology, lead a master class with advanced music students and offer special-event collaborations with students and faculty across disciplines and majors.